 In these cases, Bank will not have any liability to Customer if there are insufficient funds to pay Customer’s Items because Bank has withdrawn funds from Customer’s Account or in any way restricted access to Customer’s funds in accordance with the legal action.
 Any fees or expenses Bank incurs in responding to any legal action (including, without limitation, attorneys’ fees and Bank’s internal expenses) may be charged against Customer’s Account.
 The list of fees applicable to Customer’s Account(s) provided elsewhere may specify additional fees that Bank may charge for certain legal actions.

 No term of this Agreement shall be deemed waived unless the waiver shall be in writing and signed by an authorized officer of the Bank.
 Any failure by the Bank to insist upon Customer’s strict performance of any of the terms of this Agreement shall not be deemed or construed as a waiver of these or any other terms.
 Bank shall not, by mere lapse of time, be deemed to have waived any breach by Customer of any terms or provisions of this Agreement.

-This Agreement shall be governed by, interpreted under and construed in accordance with the laws of the State of Illinois, without regard to any state conflict of law provisions.
+This Agreement shall be governed by, interpreted under and construed in accordance with federal law, and to the extent not pre-empted by federal law, by the laws of the State of Illinois, without regard to any state conflict of law provisions.
 To the extent that the terms of this Agreement conflict with applicable state or federal law, such state or federal law shall replace such conflicting terms only to the extent required by law.
-This Agreement shall also be governed by applicable Federal law.
+For Accounts opened online, your Account is maintained in Illinois.

 LIMITATION OF LIABILITY.